ghi-electronics/Documentation/software/netmf/bootloader.md

 - B: increases the baud rate in serial mode to 921,600.
 - X: upload a `ghi` file to the device using 1K XMODEM.
 Only send *.ghi files meant for your device.
 - U: upload a `glb` file to the device using 1K XMODEM.
 Only send *.glb files meant for your device.

-## Loading the Firmware

-The individual product pages include further instructions on the firmware needed and how to set the board in the loader mode.
-Once you have downloaded the firmware and set the board in loader mode, use the instructions below to load the firmware.

-### Using TinyCLR Config
-TinyCLR Config tool includes multiple features developers need to work with TinyCLR OS-enabled devices.
-It simplifies the firmware update and it includes options for accessing the TinyCLR firmware at runtime.

-Using this tool is the recommended path; however, manual installation instructions are also included on this page.
-Read more on the [TinyCLR Config](../../software/tinyclr/tinyclr-config.md) page.

 ### Manually Loading the Firmware
 TinyCLR Config tool should be used to update the firmware.
 As a backup, use these instructions: